kunefe190/ProxyNetWeb/README.md

 Please star if you fork, or simply find this useful!

-While the Wafer Café is intended to be be a game center, I also ocasionally run my school projects on this domain.
+While the RJsGamesV2 is intended to be be a game center, I also ocasionally run my school projects on this domain.

 MajesticWafer, 2023-2024